 Posters of cats are turning up on lamp posts which have the neighbourhood cats wondering what's going on ... is it a beauty contest?
 In addition to figuring out what this is all about, each of Alfie's families have troubles that he is determined to fix.

 This is the third in Alfie series (there are currently five in the series) and I enjoyed it.
+Though it's part of a series, it works as a stand alone.
 It is written in first person perspective in Alfie's voice.
 We can see the conversations he has with other cats.
 Plus he understands the conversations of humans around him (rather than "blah blah blah blah blah Alfie blah blah blah).
 Though he can't talk back to them in their language, he does try to communicate in cat-talk and expressions.
 As a head's up, though the story is about a cat, it does have mature themes.

-I enjoyed this book and look forward to reading the others in this series.
+I look forward to reading the others in this series.